Do you need planning permission for advertising hoarding?

 Advertising on a hoarding wall qualifies for what is known as ‘deemed consent’.
 The Town and Country Planning (Control of Advertisements) (England) Regulations 2007 covers types of advertisement that qualify for deemed consent.
 Advertisements that are classified as deemed consent do not require planning permission from the local planning authority as long as they comply with certain criteria.

-What criteria is required for deemed consent?
+What criteria are required for deemed consent?

 For advertising on site hoarding walls to qualify for deemed consent, it must abide by the following conditions: